dslc-io/tidytuesdayR/readme.md

 ### TidyTemplate

-As part of the goal of making partcipating in #TidyTuesday easier, {tidytuesdayR} now also provides a template!
+As part of the goal of making participating in #TidyTuesday easier, {tidytuesdayR} now also provides a template!
 To use it, just use the `use_tidytemplate()` function!

-By default, the template will assume to be using the most recent tidytuesday.
+By default, the template will assume to be using the most recent TidyTuesday.
 However, you can pass a date object or character string in YYYY-MM-DD format defining a different date you want to use.
 If you don't recall the exact date, no worries, you can use the `tt_date()` function to calculate and get the date